 “Yes, they are used for making Ju Jus for protection.
 You know, to keep evil away.”

 Joshua laughed and shook his head.
 Now, he had heard everything.
 It amazed him that people would actually pay money for things they could find in a dumpster.
-Joshua decided to go and wait in his car for Thomas.
-He turned and encountered the angry glare of the store clerk.
+Joshua decided to wait in his car for Thomas.
+He turned and was stopped in his tracks by the angry glare of the store clerk.

 “Americans are so quick to dismiss what they don’t understand.
 Intolerance is a sign of ignorance you know.”

-“What is there to understand about shriveled up chicken feet and rusty old keys?
-If this junk was really worth something, you wouldn’t have to be in this neighborhood.”
+“What is there to understand about shriveled up chicken feet and rusty old keys floating in jars of questionable looking liquid?
+If this junk was really worth something, then your shop wouldn’t be in this neighborhood.”

 “We don’t have to be here.
 We chose to set up shop in this neighborhood.
 People around here know how to mind their own business.”

 “That’s because most people around here are up to no good themselves.
 A lot of crime goes down in this area.
-Of course, you don’t have to worry about anyone breaking in here and stealing anything.”
+Of course, you don’t have to worry about anyone breaking in here to steal anything.”

 “On that note, I’m going to walk away before I say something we both regret.”